 So for this measurement process Nigel will take all these small things into consideration and really balance things out, explaining each measurement as he goes so you have a great understanding of what he’s doing and why he’s doing it.

 Once my details were in the book, we were good to process the order.
-And that’s the it.
-A very simple stress free pleasant process.
+And that’s it.
+A very simple, stress free, pleasant process.

 I’ll be covering the next stage in a second post.
-However I’ll definitely advise you to op over to the Hardy Aimes site and have a butchers at whats new, just for inspiration, even if you’re far off from your big day.
-It’ll really start helping you vision what you’ll look like, and that’s a powerful thing.
+However I’ll definitely advise you to pop over to the Hardy Aimes site and have a butchers at what’s new just for inspiration, even if you’re far off from your big day.
+It’ll really start helping you vision what you’ll look like and that’s a powerful thing.
 You can do that here.